Ivan the Terrible (1945 film): Historicity

 Vladimir's death in the film differs from historical accounts.
-While it is believed that he was forced to poison himself, in the film he is stabbed by Pyotr Volynets.
-Viktor Shklovsky suggests that Vladimir's death in Ivan was inspired by the legend of the execution of the boyar Ivan Fyodorov of the Chelyadnin family.
-According to the story, Ivan IV invited Fyodorov-Chelyadnin to sit on the royal throne, dressed in royal robes, bowed to him and then stabbed him in the heart.
+Although it is believed that he was forced to poison himself, in the film he is stabbed by Pyotr Volynets.
+Critic Viktor Shklovsky suggested that Vladimir's death in Ivan was inspired by the legend of the execution of the boyar Ivan Fyodorov of the Chelyadnin family.
+According to the story, Ivan invited Fyodorov-Chelyadnin to sit on the royal throne, dressed in royal robes, bowed to him and then stabbed him in the heart.
 Vladimir's death in the film mirrors this legend: Ivan dresses Vladimir in royal robes, seats Vladimir on his throne and bows to him; he is then stabbed.

-Although Eisenstein was condemned in an official resolution published by the Central Committee for "ignorance in his depiction of historical facts" and Stalin criticized the film for its historical inaccuracies, Cherkasov wrote in his memoirs that Stalin approved of a suggested change to show Ivan winning the Livonian War in Part III, although in fact he had been defeated.
-Kristin Thompson writes that the reason for this change was to draw a parallel to the German invasion of the USSR, and to show the Russian nation triumphant over Germans (the film refers to the Livonian and Hanseatic nations as "German").
+Although Eisenstein was condemned in an official resolution published by the Central Committee in 1946 for "ignorance in his depiction of historical facts" and Stalin criticized the film for its historical inaccuracies, he reportedly approved of a suggested change to show Ivan winning the Livonian War in Part III, although in fact he had been defeated.
+Film historian Kristin Thompson wrote that the reason for this change was to draw a parallel to the German invasion of the USSR, and to show the Russian nation triumphant over Germans (the film refers to the Livonian and Hanseatic nations as "German").

-Maureen Perrie writes that the events Eisenstein included in his original script show that he was consciously drawing a parallel to contemporary events.
+Historian Maureen Perrie wrote that the events Eisenstein included in his original script show that he was consciously drawing a parallel to contemporary events.
 Eisenstein initially downplayed the role of Poland as Russia's historical enemy, as the invasion by Germany made Poland into "fellow Slav victims of German aggression".
-He also emphasized England's role as a Russian ally, to point to the UK being an ally of the USSR.
+He also emphasized England's role as a Russian ally, to point to the UK being an ally of the USSR (although Bolshakov requested that he remove the scenes with the English, due to cooling of relations in 1942 between the UK and the USSR).
 The film also meant to show Estonians and Latvians fighting on the side of Ivan as he took the Baltic ports.
-Perrie writes that the film's treatment of the Baltic nations mirrored Soviet politics concerning the Baltics.
-Eisenstein asserts "Russia's ancient rights to the Baltic ports", depicts "Baltic peoples welcoming the Russian invaders as liberators" and stresses "Russia's benevolence towards the indigenous population".
+Perrie wrote that the film's planned treatment of the Baltic nations mirrored Soviet politics concerning the Baltics.
+Eisenstein asserted "Russia's ancient rights to the Baltic ports", depicted "Baltic peoples welcoming the Russian invaders as liberators" and stressed "Russia's benevolence towards the indigenous population".